Looking Beyond Text: Reducing Language bias in Large Vision-Language Models via Multimodal Dual-Attention and Soft-Image Guidance: Comparison of Attention Allocation with Standard LVLMs

 \section{Comparison of Attention Allocation with Standard LVLMs}

-To provide a clear illustration of our proposed multimodal dual-attention mechanism and distinguish the attention allocation towards visual tokens and text tokens between our model and the standard LVLM, we visualized the attention distribution across different layers in LVLMs in Figure~\ref{fig:full_attention_map_1} and Figure~\ref{fig:full_attention_map_2}, comparing the standard LVLM (LLaVA-1.5) with \MDA.
-We get the attention allocation of LVLMs shown in this paper, such as Figure~\ref{fig:full_attention_map_1}, and Figure~\ref{fig:full_attention_map_2}, using the data from LLaVABench.
+To provide a clear illustration of our proposed multimodal dual-attention mechanism and distinguish the attention allocation towards visual tokens and text tokens between our model and the standard LVLM, we visualized the attention distribution across different layers in LVLMs in \Cref{fig:full_attention_map_1} and \Cref{fig:full_attention_map_2}, comparing the standard LVLM (LLaVA-1.5) with \MDA.
+We get the attention allocation of LVLMs shown in this paper, such as \Cref{fig:full_attention_map_1}, and \Cref{fig:full_attention_map_2}, using the data from LLaVABench.
 We select 30 samples from the LLaVABench to query the LVLMs and examine the attention allocation during generation.
-We report the avg scores in Figure~\ref{fig:avg_attention} and Figure~\ref{fig:avg_attnntion_by_tokens}.
+We report the avg scores in Figure 2 and Figure 4 of the main paper.